OSVR/OSVR-Docs/HDK-Unboxing-and-Getting-Started.md

 Of course, you can skip this step, but if you have problems, someone will probably ask you what you see when you run Tracker Viewer.

 ### The "Palace" Demo
 The [OSVR Unity Palace Demo](https://github.com/OSVR/OSVR-Unity-Palace-Demo/releases) [(source repo)](https://github.com/OSVR/OSVR-Unity-Palace-Demo) is a visually-rich environment to look around and explore in using OSVR-supported hardware, including the HDK.
 The first link contains binary downloads for Windows: just download and run (make sure the OSVR server is running!), and if desired move around in the environment with a gamepad or keyboard and mouse.
-On the startup screen you'll want to choose the display that your HDK is configured as, and the 1920x1080 full HD resolution.
+On the start-up screen you'll want to choose the display that your HDK is configured as, and the 1920x1080 full HD resolution.

 Note that in this application, as with all Unity applications, if you "click away" from the app (so it is no longer the focused/active application) it will stop updating the OSVR plugin, and thus the display will appear to freeze (since no tracking data is being received).
 Most of the time you can just click the taskbar icon for the application to restore focus and pick up where you left off.